plan4hub/yoda/docs/MANUAL.md

 Also, Yoda Burndown and Velocity Reports support planning across repositories based on sprint milestones.

 A milestone manager helps to keeping repository milestones in sync.
 Additional sprint data must be added to the milestone description.
-The additional data is the sprint start date using the a "> startdate YYYY-MM-DD" notatation.
+The additional data is the sprint start date using the a "> startdate YYYY-MM-DD" notation.

 Further it is possible to specify "> burndownduedate YYYY-MM-DD" as sprint date where all estimated activities (typically development) should have been finished.
 This is of course optional, otherwise milestone due date is used.

-Finally, a capacity for the sprint (Story Points) can be set using the "> capacity (# of story points)" notation.
+Also, a capacity for the sprint (Story Points) can be set using the "> capacity (# of story points)" notation.

+Finally, an additional piece of data (maybe a version number or alternative name that the component(s) in the repository delivers) may be set using a "> info *text*" format.
+The milestone managers allows this to be set easily.

 Example: